stungkit/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/introduction.md

 ---
 title: What is QCalendar
-desc: Everything you need for a complete Calendar solution
+desc: Everything You Need for a Complete Calendar Solution
 keys: All about QCalendar
 ---